mrakgr/The-Spiral-Language/readme.md

 let (var_14: int64) = var_11.mem_2
 EnvPackedStack3((var_12: int64), (var_13: int64), (var_14: int64))
 ```
 That is the tour of them, but it does not yet demonstrate their true power.
-The essence of modules when combined with layout types (layout types for short) is that they capture scope.
+The essence of modules converted to layout types is that they capture scope.
 ```
 inl npc =
     {